Reasons to run

 Research shows that seven million people turned to running during the pandemic.
 This helped them look after their mental wellbeing.
 And, during the first three months of the first lockdown there were over a million downloads of the Couch to 5k app.
 Fitness app, Strava, reported that they have seen walking, cycling and running increase by 82 per cent over the last year.

-Graham, who confesses to having an on-off relationship with running has recently started again.
-“Working from home during lockdown, I realised how sedentary my routine had become.
-I particularly noticed that I wasn’t sleeping as well on days when I had been less active.
-I decided to have another go at running.
+Graham, who confesses to having an on-off relationship with running has started running again.
+“Now that I work from home, I’ve realised how sedentary my routine has become.
+I’ve particularly noticed that I don’t sleep as well on days when I’m less active.

 “I love the feeling after a run, when you feel nicely tired.
 For the rest of the day and the evening, you feel a sense of satisfaction from having made the effort to run.
 My head feels clearer and I feel better able to deal with situations at work or at home that would otherwise probably have felt more stressful.”